jchejarla/spring-batch-db-cluster-partitioning/README.md

 This approach simplifies the architecture, provides real-time visibility into job progress, and ensures robust task re-assignment upon node failures, all while minimizing changes to existing Spring Batch application logic.

+The core principles of this project is to know **number of available nodes** upfront, and **facilitate easy failover** in the event of any cluster node is not responding.

 ## ✨ Key Features

 * **Database-Driven Coordination:** Utilizes a common relational database (e.g., PostgreSQL, Oracle, MySQL) as the central hub for cluster state management.